oliolioli/BathroomClimateController/README.md

 Mold growth in bathrooms is a pervasive problem that is not only unsightly but also poses significant health risks.
 As mold thrives in humid environments, bathrooms are particularly susceptible.
 BathroomClimateController is a small microprocessor capable of consistently monitoring conditions conducive to mold growth and plot all the data on to your smartphone.

-The *M5 ATOM lite with an ENV III unit* is used for this project, a comprehensive environmental sensor possessing the ability to accurately measure both temperature and humidity - two key elements in assessing mold risk.
+The [**M5 ATOM lite with an ENV III unit**](https://shop.m5stack.com/collections/m5-sensor/products/env-iii-unit-with-temperature-humidity-air-pressure-sensor-sht30-qmp6988) is used for this project, a comprehensive environmental sensor possessing the ability to accurately measure both temperature and humidity - two key elements in assessing mold risk.
 The fundamental concept behind mold detection system lies in the calculation of the dew point.
 This can be done with the Magnus-Tetens formula, an approximation technique that incorporates both temperature and relative humidity:

 $$ T_{dewpoint} = T - \frac{100 - RH}{5} $$

-Where *T_dewpoint* is the *dew point*, *T* is the *temperature*, and *RH* is the *relative humidity*. *A higher dew point indicates greater moisture in the air, implying a higher risk of mold development.*
+Where *T_dewpoint* is the *dew point*, *T* is the *temperature*, and *RH* is the *relative humidity*. **A higher dew point indicates greater moisture in the air, implying a higher risk of mold development.**

-## Sensors ##

-Sensor **ENV III** https://shop.m5stack.com/collections/m5-sensor/products/env-iii-unit-with-temperature-humidity-air-pressure-sensor-sht30-qmp6988 fullfills the requirements and is quite cheap.

 ## How to set everything up ##